irkose/business-hours/README.md

 # business-hours
- Build the industry plant calendar.
+## Task: build the industry plant calendar.

-Part 1
+#### Part 1
-First, build a function called "businessHours".
-Similar to the day of the week class exercise, this function should accept two parameters: dayNumber and hourNumber.
+Build a function called "businessHours".
+This function should accept two parameters: dayNumber and hourNumber.

 By reading the dayNumber and the hourNumber, your program should print whether it is business hours or not.
 It should return true if it is business hours, and false if not.